schilltyler/capstone/ObsidianVault/Syllabus.md

 - explain the difference between static and dynamic linking
 - What does this assembly function do? (usually something simple like strcpy or memcpy)

-### Reverse Engineering

-Each assignment consists of a new epoch of malware sent to students highlighting a new technique to analyze.
-It will be their job to reverse engineer the new implant, detail its functionality, and identify attacker infrastructure and IOCs.
-These assignments will often be multi staged and difficult.
-It is easy to spend hours reverse engineering a binary if you're not careful with your time.
-When I say "multi staged", means just because you found the first implant, doesn't mean you are even close to being done.
-How do you know when you have found all of the implants?
-You don't!
-This is designed to emulate a real world hunting environment.
-Usually though, there won't be more then 3-10 stages, and only marginal completion is required to pass the assignment.
-- i.e.  last semester, getting past the first two stages was a pass
 ### Programming Assignments

  On the offensive side, students will work to recreate capabilities observed within new epochs of malware that can be integrated into their own Command and Control (C2) framework.
 For more on this, see Capstone.